EstebanMontelongo/LinkListProject/README.md

 # What I Learned

-> An understanding of the complexities of implamenting a correclty working link list w/ useful functions
+> Correclty implamenting a working link list w/ useful functions

+> Advantages/Disadvantages of linklists

+> Time Complexities of each function

+> Debugging!
+It was a mess but now I learned the hard way.